git-pull/tao-of-tmux/manuscript/04-server.md

 commands for that matter.
 But they are part of the tools that make tmux highly scriptable should you want to get creative.
 You can learn more about that in [formats](#formats).

+## Clipboard

+tmux clients wield a powerful clipboard feature you can use to copy and paste across sessions, windows and panes.

+Much like vi, tmux handles clipboard as a mode (or a state) which a pane is temporarily placed in while text can be copied.

+The default key to enter copy mode is `Prefix` + `[`.

+The default key to paste the text copied is `Prefix` + `]`.

+I> *Vi-like copy-paste
+I>
+I> In your [config](#config), put this:
+I>
+I> {language=shell, line-numbers=off}
+I>     # Vi copypaste mode
+I>     set-window-option -g mode-keys vi
+I>     bind-key -t vi-copy 'v' begin-selection
+I>     bind-key -t vi-copy 'y' copy-selection